 1984 Fleer Update and Topps Traded/Update Dwight Gooden

 Dwight Gooden burst onto the scene in 1984 and immediately looked like one of the all-time greats.
 He faded quickly in the early 1990s.
 Whether this was due to drug use, pitching too many innings in the days before managers paid attention to pitch counts, or a combination of the two, we’ll never know.
 Gooden’s late-season traded/update cards once were worth well over $100.
 Today, only a graded top-condition example of either will hit three figures.
 Ungraded examples of the Topps card sell for around $10.

 1985 Topps Mark McGwire

 In 1985, Topps included cards of several players from the 1984 Olympic baseball team.
 Mark McGwire ended up being the most prominent of these players.
-Technically a pre-rookie card, it became valuable as soon as McGwire hit the majors in 1987 and swatted 49 home runs.
+Most people consider this the Mark McGwire rookie card.
+Technically it’s a pre-rookie card, but that’s OK.
+It became valuable as soon as McGwire hit the majors in 1987 and swatted 49 home runs.
 In 1998, he captured the public imagination by racing Sammy Sosa to break and then eclipse Roger Maris’ single-season home run record.
 But two years later he was no longer healthy enough to play every day, and allegations of PED use marred his Hall of Fame case.
 Today you can get a nice graded example of this card for under $20.

 1986 Donruss Jose Canseco